-Pulitzer's Gold is the first book to trace the century-long history of the coveted Pulitzer Prize for Public Service.
+Pulitzer's Gold is a book tracing the century-long history of the coveted Pulitzer Prize for Public Service, and telling backstories of the winning journalism.
 The prize, which recognizes some of the media's greatest achievements, is awarded annually to a news organization rather than to individuals, and takes the form of the Joseph Pulitzer Gold Medal.
-Both the Pulitzer Prizes and Pulitzer’s Gold, being brought out in a new edition from Columbia University Press, will be in the spotlight for the 2016 Pulitzer Prize centennial year.
-The new edition, with the subtitle A Century of Public Service Journalism, will appear in January 2016.
+In January 2016 Columbia University Press brought out Pulitzer's Gold in a new edition, with the subtitle A Century of Public Service Journalism, to spotlight the Pulitzer Prize centennial year.
+The book was a featured part of the centennial, starting when the Pulitzer Prizes initiated its new website with a link to the first chapter.
+This edition is also available as an e-book.

-Pulitzer's Gold is written by veteran journalist Roy Harris, who spent a 40-year career with the Wall Street Journal and in the Economist organization, and has been studying the Pulitzer Prizes since 2002.
+Pulitzer's Gold is written by veteran journalist Roy Harris, whose career includes 24 years with The Wall Street Journal, and another 14 in the Economist Group organization.
+He has been studying and writing about the Pulitzer Prizes since 2002, including as a contributor to the Poynter.org journalism website.

 Newspaper legend Gene Roberts calls it "a must-read for those who want an inside look at journalism at its best.
 Added the late Jeff Zaslow, whose books included the best-selling The Last Lecture, co-authored with Randy Pausch: Pulitzer's Gold is a goldmine of inspiration for both journalists and non-journalists [that] offers marvelous storytelling, real-life adventures, and absolute proof that journalism can change our world for the better.